salman-abedin/tide/README.md

 ![](preview.gif)

-# tide: A minimal Transmission CLI client
+# tide: Minimal Transmission CLI client

 tide is a minimal TUI for the BitTorrent client [Transmission](https://transmissionbt.com/).
 tide is the successor to [tide.sh](https://github.com/salman-abedin/tide.sh)